 via – visitvalencia

-Las Fallas Museum based in an old leper hospital and was later used as a prison.
-Las Fallas Museum is the most impressive museum in Valencia where you can find the big Ninots or the puppets that have won the challenge and saved from a fiery death by a popular vote, it also has posters and photographs of the Fallas.
+Las Fallas Museum is based in an old leper hospital and was used as a prison.
+Las Fallas Museum is the most impressive museum in Valencia, where you can find the big Ninots or the puppets that have won the challenge and were saved from a fiery death by a popular vote.
+Also it has posters and photographs of the Fallas.

 Las Fallas is undoubtedly one of the most unique and crazy festivals in Spain.
-The essential reason to be at the Las Fallas Festival is to discover the extraordinary burning of the Fallas sculptures and to enjoy the delicious street food.
+The main reason to be at the Las Fallas Festival is to discover the exceptional burning of the Fallas sculptures and to enjoy the delicious street food.